 Using this entry you specify a comment or informational text which the RADIUS server adds to an automatically created user account.

-2.24.41.3.3 Volume-Budget
+2.24.41.3.3 Volume budget

-Using this entry you define the volume budget which automatically created users are assigned.
-A value of 0 disables the function.
+With this entry you specify the volume budget in MBytes assigned to automatically created users.
+The value 0 deactivates the function.